code-ape/website/content/content/ebpf_past_present_future.md

 Perhaps the most important thing that McCanne and Jacobson did was to define the design of the virtual machine by the following five statement:

-> 1. It must be protocol independent.
-The kernel should not have to be modified to add new protocol support.
+1. "It must be protocol independent.
+The kernel should not have to be modified to add new protocol support."
-2. It must be general.
-The instruction set should be rich enough to handle unforeseen uses.
+2. "It must be general.
+The instruction set should be rich enough to handle unforeseen uses."
-3. Packet data references should be minimized.
+3. "Packet data references should be minimized."
-4. Decoding an instruction should consist of a single C switch statement.
+4. "Decoding an instruction should consist of a single C switch statement."
-5. The abstract machine registers[[^abstract_machine]] should reside in physical registers.
+5. "The abstract machine registers[[^abstract_machine]] should reside in physical registers."

 [^abstract_machine]: "Abstract machine" in the phrase the paper uses to refer to BPF's virtual machine.